mootoday/www-mootoday-com/src/content/blog/add-a-commenting-platform-to-a-svelte-app/index.md

 ---
-title: "Add a commenting platform to a Svelte app"
+title: 'Add a commenting platform to a Svelte app'
-slug: "add-a-commenting-platform-to-a-svelte-app"
+slug: 'add-a-commenting-platform-to-a-svelte-app'
-summary: "A short intro on how to add a commenting platform to a Svelte app using commento.io."
+summary: 'A short intro on how to add a commenting platform to a Svelte app using commento.io.'
 createdAt: 2020-01-01T00:00:00.000Z
-tags: ["web", "development", "svelte"]
+tags: ['web', 'development', 'svelte']
 layout: blog
 ---